 SAC Capital has been formally indicted for insider trading and called a “magnet for market cheating” by federal prosecutors who said the firm had engaged in illegal securities trading from 1999 to 2010.
-While SAC Capital faced charges, its leader and principal beneficiary, Steve Cohen, was not charged.
+While SAC Capital faced charges, its leader and principle beneficiary, Steve Cohen, was not charged.

 The 41-page indictment and prosecutors depicted a corporate structure and culture in which Cohen sat at the center of a web of portfolio managers and research analysts, systematically collecting and trading on information he should have suspected was illegally gathered from employees of publicly traded firms such as Intel, Dell and Yahoo.